-A small business set-aside, often referred to as a set-aside contract, is a federal contract within an anticipated dollar value (currently between $3,000 and $150,000) that is automatically reserved, or set-aside, for bids from small businesses.
+A small business set-aside, often referred to as a set-aside contract, is a federal contract within an anticipated dollar value that is automatically reserved, or set-aside, for bids from small businesses.

 These types of contracts were formed to help level the playing field and provide additionally contracting opportunities for small businesses.
 Within set-aside contracts, there are two different types: competitive and sole-source.